Rimab55/Forecasting_Bixi_Bikeshare_rentals/README.md

 - p: Trend autoregressive order i.e. how many previous lags are used for prediction
 - d: Trend difference order i.e. how many times the TS was differenced
 - q: Trend moving average order
 - P: Seasonal parameter for autoregressive order.
-The hyperparameter m needs to be set before setting P,D,Q. For example, if m is set to 24 hours, then setting P = 1 means that the model will offset 24 periods (m*P) to make a prediction.
+The hyperparameter m needs to be set before setting P,D,Q. For example, if m is set to 24 hours, then setting P = 1 means that the model  offsets 24 periods in total (m*P = 24 * 1) to make a prediction.

 -  $t_1 = t_0 * (m*P)$